 No job is too big or too small!
 We can eliminate drywood termites from the smallest pieces of furniture in your home, to entire boats, schools, warehouses, commercial buildings, and townhouse complexes.

-Aloha Termite Kauai uses Vikane® gas fumigant in its tent fumigations.
+Aloha Pest Solutions uses Vikane® gas fumigant in its tent fumigations.
 The effectiveness of Vikane is confirmed by more than 40 years of university research, practical use and published reports.

 In addition, our fumigation service is value-added: We offer a 5-year warranty, without the expensive yearly renewal fees that you might find elsewhere.

 At Aloha Pest Solutions, customers are our first priority.
 Service with Aloha is our motto and we stand behind it.
 Our goal is for your experience with us to be a positive one, and to go above and beyond your expectations.
 If, for any reason, you are not completely satisfied with our service, please contact us right away!